MzHameed/IoT-Assignments/README.md

 ## 1. Fine-Tuning a Pretrained Model on CIFAR-100

 ###   Goal
 Demonstrate how to fine-tune a pretrained ImageNet model (ResNet-18) on a 100-class dataset (CIFAR-100).
-This is ideal for students conducting research who want to leverage pretrained models without training from scratch.
+This is ideal for conducting research who want to leverage pretrained models without training from scratch.

 ###   Key Techniques
 - Transfer Learning: Freeze early layers, train only the final block
 - Modify final FC layer: `model.fc = nn.Linear(512, 100)`
-- Apply strong data augmentation (e.g., `RandomErasing`, `ColorJitter`)
+- Apply strong data augmentation (`RandomErasing`, `ColorJitter`)
 - Use SGD optimizer with learning rate scheduling

 ###  Outcome
 - Final model saved to `best_resnet18_cifar100_9001.pth`
 - Prints accuracy for each epoch
-- Highlights how students can reuse pretrained models for their own class setup
+- Highlights how one can reuse pretrained models for their own class setup (The aforementioned script is designed for the CIFAR-100 dataset, but to utilize a custom dataset, simply change the final fully connected (FC) layer according to the number of classes in the target dataset)

 ---